IBM/GameOn-Java-Microservices-on-Kubernetes/README.md

 # A. Adding Social Logins
 You may want to add social logins so you and your friends can explore the rooms together.
 To add social logins you would need to have developer accounts on the social app you want to use.

+> You will need to redeploy your **Core** services with the your own modified yaml files.
+The next step will show you where to add your API Keys.

 ## Github
 You can register your application in this link: [New OAuth Application](https://github.com/settings/applications/new)
 ![Github](images/github.png)